 Is Maltipoos a Better Choice For Allergy Sufferers?

 Whether or not a Maltipoo is a viable choice of dog for an allergy sufferer depends on a few factors:

 - The dog breed: Some dog breeds produce fewer allergy-causing proteins than other dog breeds, making them a better choice for allergy sufferers.

 - How much a dog sheds: Some dogs shed more than others, which means that more dander is released into the environment resulting in more allergy symptoms for allergy sufferers.

-- How reactive an individual is to specific dog breeds.
+- How reactive an individual is too specific dog breeds.

-There are a few things to keep in mind when you are allergic to dogs and considering bringing a Maltipoo home.
+There are a few things to remember when you are allergic to dogs and considering bringing a Maltipoo home.